Power of Creation

 We follow the Fjallabak Trail across Mælifellssandur, a black sand desert north of Mýrdalsjökull Glacier.
 Through Álftavatnskrókur grazing area and past Lake Álftavatn we continue our ride and cross several small glacier fed rivers on our way to the cabin at Lambaskarðshólar.
 This is our longest riding day that features an ever changing landscape.
 Many of our clients in the old days told us that this is a day they will never forget.
 We end our ride at Lambaskarðshólar cabin, close to River Skaftá.
 Hot showers are available tonight.
 (55 km)

 Our horses rest in the morning and we enjoy the beautiful nature at Lambaskarðshólar.
 It is only a short walk to Silfurfoss waterfall, also called “little Gullfoss”.
-After lunch we follow Skaftá River down to Skaftárdalur Farm where we spend the night at the farmhouse.
+After lunch we follow Skaftá River down to Skaftárdalur Farm where we spend the night in summer houses.
 Now we have entered the area that was most effected by the Skaftáreldar eruption in the 18th century, when the river canyons were filled by lava, causing the water to cascade on top of the lava field since.
-Overnight stay at Skaftárdalur Farm.
+(25 km)

-This is our last day of riding and we descent from the mountains down to Skaftárdalur valley again.
+This is our last day of riding and we descend from the mountains down to Skaftárdalur valley again.

 Transfer back to Reykjavík for the last overnight stay.
 Return to Reykjavík at approx. 15:00.